allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 ----

-# Build on the shoulders of giants :european_castle:
+# Build it rock solid :european_castle:

 Docker allows you to create new Docker images to ship your application through a Dockerfile :rocket:.
 A Dockerfile is a text file that contains a set of instructions for building a Docker image.